linux-surface/kernel/Documentation/driver-api/surface_aggregator/overview.rst

 Laptop 3 and Surface Book 3, is responsible for all major HID input (i.e. keyboard and touchpad).

-While the features have not changed much on a coarse level since the 5th generation, internal interfaces have undergone some rather large changes.
+While features have not changed much on a coarse level since the 5th generation, internal interfaces have undergone some rather large changes.
 On 5th and 6th generation devices, both battery and temperature information is exposed to ACPI via a shim driver (referred to as Surface ACPI Notify, or